By North Vancouver Travel Clinic (address: 302-1150 Marine Drive, North Vancouver )

 Who should get the vaccine:

 In British Columbia, the HPV vaccine is provided to children as part of their grade 6 routine immunization program.
 The series starts between the ages of 9 and 14 years for all children.
-However, routine and catch-up vaccinations are recommended through age 26, for males and up to age 45 for females.
+However, routine and catch-up vaccinations are recommended up to age 45 for females and males.

 In addition to Grade 6 students, the vaccine is indicated and provided free in BC to the following individuals: